Funkymonkey28/Funkymonkey28.github.io/README.md

-# Interactive 3D Model of the International Space Station
+# International Space Station
 https://iss-smoky.vercel.app/

+This ThreeJs website provides an interactive 3D model of the International Space Station.
+Users can orbit around the space station, and click on various modules on the ISS to learn more about it.